 Stepping Stones Balance Rocks

 These “river rock” foam balancing pieces have been trendy the last few years.
 Be aware of the dimensions before you order.
 Some of the smaller sets probably wouldn’t interest older kids as much as the larger “rocks”.
 Great for preschoolers open ended active indoor play.

 Monkey Bars Climbing Tower

-Ok this one is a little bit of joke, because even the “save” option is $150.
+Ok this one is a bit out of budget range!
 But how beautiful is this Koala wooden playset.
 Ok, Pinteresting and moving on.
 There are so many different ways you can go with an indoor climbing structure.
 Most of them expensive.
 I loved the Piklar triangle Montessori climbers, but just couldn’t justify the expense.
-At almost three years old, I’m glad I waited and I’ll probably be getting something more like the Eezy Peezy or building something outdoors.
+I’m glad I waited and got my three year old the Eezy Peezy (or building something outdoors).
 This is also an area worth looking for a Step2 brand type climber/playhouses on Facebook Marketplace etc as summer ends.

 A friend had one of the smaller Step2 climbing play houses with a little slide and tiny door in her dining room for her 18 month old and she loved it for years!
 They would occasionally put it away or move it outside in summer, but it was a great indoor rainy activity for gross motor play!
 There are some pretty amazing indoor climbing gym and structure installations.
 Limited space?
 Gorilla Gym also has some nice indoor options for doorways.